- Total Miles: 7.24

 On the boulder, looking to the right where the frozen bench was located.

-That concludes the end of this adventure.
-If you want to get to the campground ASAP, I suggest taking the Lookout Fire Rd (shown below) back down to complete the 7.7-mile journey.
+If you want to get to the campground ASAP, I suggest taking the Lookout Fire Rd (shown below) back down to complete the 7.7-mile journey, as you enjoy the view of Stonewall Peak.

 Otherwise, head back down the way you came to extend the hike even further.
 See you at the next one!